DSACMS/repo-scaffolder/tier4/{{cookiecutter.project_slug}}/CONTRIBUTING.md

 If you do not wish to use automatic changelogs, you can delete the workflow and update the CHANGELOG.md file manually.
 Although, this is not recommended.

+For best practices on writing changelogs, see: https://keepachangelog.com/en/1.1.0/#how

 ### Hotfix Releases

 In rare cases, a hotfix for a prior release may be required out-of-phase with the normal release cycle.
 For example, if a critical bug is discovered in the `0.3.x` line after `0.4.0` has already been released.